DutchIS/documentation/docs/API/error-codes.md

 The node your virtual server is hosted on is currently unavailable.
 This could be due to maintenance or a node failure.
 Please contact our support team for more information.

+### `virtual-server-no-ips`
+You have no IP addresses available to assign to your virtual server.
+Please contact our support team for more information.

 ## Tickets

 ### `ticket-not-found`